lattice-8094/propp/docs/quick_start.md

 ### Step 8: Extracting Character Attributes

-Identify words that describe or relate to characters:
+Identify tokens that describe or relate to characters:

 ```python
 from propp_fr import extract_attributes